ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the

 If a person learns they have a genetic mutation, there may be steps they can take to lower their risk of breast and ovarian cancers (see "Prevention," below).
-They may need a different breast cancer screening schedule than the general population, such as having different types of tests or starting screening at a younger age.
+They may need a different breast cancer screening schedule than the general population, such as having additional types of tests or starting screening at a younger age.
 In addition, they may need different types of screening tests for other cancers, such as having a colonoscopy at a younger age to detect colorectal cancer.

 Personal history of ovarian cancer.
-BRCA1 and BRCA2 gene mutations greatly increase the risk of ovarian cancer and breast cancer.
+BRCA1 and BRCA2 gene mutations greatly increase the risk of both ovarian cancer and breast cancer.
 Therefore, a person diagnosed with hereditary ovarian cancer caused by a BRCA gene mutation have an increased risk of breast cancer as well.
 Mutations in other genes, such as PALB2, RAD51C, and RAD51D, are also associated with increased risk of ovarian cancer and breast cancer.
-Women with breast cancer who did not inherit a BRCA1 or BRCA2 mutation generally do not have a higher risk of ovarian cancer.
+Women with breast cancer who did not inherit a mutation in one of these genes generally do not have a higher risk of ovarian cancer.

 Early menstruation and late menopause.
 If menstruation began before ages 11 or 12 or menopause began after age 55, there is a somewhat higher risk of breast cancer.
 This is because the breast cells have been exposed to estrogen and progesterone for a longer time.
 Estrogen and progesterone are hormones that control the development of secondary sex characteristics, such as breast development, and pregnancy.
 The production of estrogen and progesterone decreases with age, with a steep decrease around menopause.
 Longer exposure to these hormones increases breast cancer risk.